tjoskar/odot/README.md

 - [Codeception](http://codeception.com/) - PHP testing framework (We are only using this for acceptance testning)
 - [Selenium](http://seleniumhq.org) - Browser automation

+## Screencast
+Link:
+In the screencast we didn't have time to show the features:
+- Rearranging lists and items
+- Unit testing using PHPunit
+- GUI testing using Codeception and Selenium
+- Task automation using Grunt (concatenate and ugllify all js files and run all unit tests)

 ## License
 ODOT is open-sourced software licensed under the MIT License.